Building an agent from a template

 The Agent step allows you to integrate AI agents from the Agent Control Tower that you create with the Agent Designer directly into your integration process workflows.

 You can find the Agent step in the Execute section of the Steps Palette on the Integration Build canvas.
-After adding it to the canvas, you can choose from the available agents in your Control Tower to configure in the step.
+After adding it to the canvas, choose from the available agent deployments in your Control Tower to configure in the step.
+Each entry in the list represents a specific deployment and runtime cloud combination, so you may see the same agent listed more than once if it is deployed to multiple environments.
 Refer to Agent step to learn the basics and Creating a Data Quality Report agent to see how you can use Agent step in an integration.